 A sensitive receptor is a person in the population who is particularly susceptible (i.e. more susceptible than the population at large) to health effects due to exposure to an air contaminant.
-Sensitive receptors and the facilities that house them are of particular concern if they are located in close proximity to localized sources of carbon monoxide, toxic air contaminants, or odors.
+Sensitive receptors and the facilities that house them are of particular concern if they are located in close proximity to localized sources of toxic air contaminants or odors.
 Land uses considered by the SCAQMD to be sensitive receptors include residences, long-term health care facilities, schools, rehabilitation centers, playgrounds, convalescent centers, childcare centers, retirement homes, and athletic facilities.
 Residential areas are considered sensitive receptors because residents tend to be at home for extended periods of time and may include children and the elderly.
-The undeveloped Project site and its local surroundings do not include existing sensitive receptors.
 As previously discussed, the undeveloped Project property has a Light Industrial General Plan and Zoning designation by the City, surrounded in all directions by vacant land and roads.
-The nearest residential structures to the Project within the City of Desert Hot Springs are located approximately 7,980 feet to the southeast.
-Existing residential dwelling units outside of the City boundaries (unincorporated) are found approximately 4,850 feet to the northwest.
+No existing or planned residential development is located within a quarter-mile radius of the Project.

-During construction, the Project is expected to produce temporary and localized emissions, which based on the Air Quality Study's modeling results would not exceed the SCAQMD mass thresholds of significance.
-Implementation of the required SCAQMD rules, best available dust control measures and the City's Fugitive Dust Control and Erosion Control policies will minimize those temporary impacts, preventing pollutants emissions from reaching any substantial concentrations.
+During construction, the Project is expected to produce temporary and localized emissions, which based on the Air Quality Study's modeling results, would not exceed the SCAQMD mass thresholds of significance.
+Implementation of the required SCAQMD rules, best available dust control measures and the City's Fugitive Dust Control and Erosion Control policies will minimize those temporary impacts, preventing pollutants emissions from reaching any substantial concentrations or affecting the local population.
 Examples of best available dust control measures include constructing a temporary fence with a wind screen to prevent propagation of dust emissions, utilizing properly maintained equipment, maintaining stabilized soil, and constructing track-out prevention devices at construction access points.
-These standard practices are consistent with the SCAQMD Rule 403 and 403.1 and the Coachella Valley Best Available Control Handbook.
+These standard practices are consistent with the SCAQMD Rule 403 and 403.1 and Coachella Valley Fugitive Dust Control Handbook.
 Fugitive dust control measures that are required to comply with the City Municipal Code are generally not considered mitigation by the SCAQMD.
-During the life of the Project, activities and operations related to the proposed facilities are not expected to generate emissions concentrations that exceed the SCAQMD mass thresholds.
+During the life of the Project, activities and operations related to the proposed facilities are not expected to generate emissions concentrations that exceed the SCAQMD mass thresholds or take place within close proximity sensitive receptors.
 Less than significant impacts are anticipated.